Immunology Research: Understanding the Fine Balance of the Immune System

 The immune system often plays a role in the onset and progression of different disorders such as autoimmunity, fibrosis, and cancer.
-Understanding which cell types, cytokines, pathways, and transcription factors are involved in the balance between immune activation and suppression can lead to better treatments for chronic inflammation and disease.
-In addition to traditional bulk expression and proteomic analysis, spatial profiling of the location of immune cells in tissue can yield a better understanding of disease pathogenesis, uncovering differences within individuals as well as novel biomarkers for stratification and treatment.
+Immunology research often focuses on understanding which cell types, cytokines, pathways, and transcription factors are involved in the balance between immune activation and suppression.

 Challenges